| |

 The Ultimate Mediterranean Chopped Salad

-This fast and flavorful Mediterranean Chopped Salad is perfect for a light dinner, a hearty lunch, or as a giant side salad when friends or family are over for pizza night.
-It's one of my favorite easy dinners because it's full of pantry staples and so ridiculously easy to make.
+Serve it for a light dinner, a hearty lunch, or as a giant side salad when friends or family are over for pizza night.
+It's one of my favorite dinners because it's got something for everyone, and it's quite a feast for your eyes.
+Talk about tasting the rainbow!

 • Cucumber.
 Use an English cucumber or 3-4 small Persian cucumbers.
-They have fewer seeds and their skin is thin and tender.
+They have fewer seeds, and their skin is thin and tender.
 I like to peel my cucumber in stripes so there's a little bit of skin but not too much.

 • Pepperoncini.
 Mild or hot — it's up to you!
 They add a nice tang.